Derick Dillard’s Latest Twitter Post Backfires, Jill Duggar Counters Husband With Baby Oriented Instagram

 “Tell your child that some people believe a person’s feelings about being a boy or girl are more important than their body, but that you disagree and think it is a person’s body that indicates whether they are male or female,” it stated.

-His political stance is not the only thing that has been causing trouble for him.
+His political stance is not the only thing that has been causing him trouble.
 He also had his fundraiser, which sought to raise $6,500, shut down by Pure Charity.
-He never clarified how the donated funds will be spent, instead stating vaguely that it will go towards “various missions opportunities I will have throughout the year.”
+He never clarified how the donated funds will be spent, instead stating vaguely that it will go toward “various missions opportunities I will have throughout the year.”

 Given all this background, it was no surprise that the latest post on his Twitter immediately backfired on him.
-When he shared a quote about how important it is to be diligent, the fans leaped at the chance to throw it back at him.
+When he shared a quote about how important it is to be diligent, the fans leapt at the chance to throw it back at him.

 I love how @DaveRamsey always ties biblical truths to modern-day realities.
 Thank you sir for standing up for truth, vs mainstream culture. https://t.co/aaTZGqriu2